tosti007/MMM-ProfileSwitcher/README.md

 * If no class is set then it will never show, unless it is added to the `ignoreModules` array.
 * It's wise to add `alert` and `updatenotification` to the `ignoreModules` array.
 * Using `true` for everyone is the same as not assigning it.
+* If you have `useLockStrings` set to `true` and you want to unhide a certain module you will have to force it.

 ## Notes For Other Developers
 * A `CHANGED_PROFILE` notifcation will be send after the `current_user` was modified.
-* I do not use lockstrings for hiding the layout, this way you can still unhide a module at any given moment.

 ## The MIT License (MIT)